sangeetjena/practice/ds/array/backtracking/backtraking.md

 👉 If at some step you realize it won’t work, you go back (backtrack) and try a different option.

 Think of it like exploring a maze:
+Backtracking = try all possibilities (explore a search space like a tree), and backtrack when a choice fails.

 You move forward.